 Strava users can create segments to mark the most interesting parts of their activities routes.
 Segments need to have three things: a start point, an end point, and a sequence of locations in between.

-The first key to segment creation is that the data has to already exist on Strava exactly the way you want to create the segment.
+The first key to segment creation is that the data has to already exist within one of your own Strava activities.
 Each segment will be based on the activity data from which it was originally created.

 - Click on the more (ellipses) icon and then click on Create Segment.